 At Chantry we know that a number of factors can impact on children's wellbeing and lead to challenging behaviour at different times.
 This may be changes in circumstances at home, loss and bereavement or traumatic incidents.
-We work hard to support our children who find the school environment difficult and adopt a flexible whole school approach to enable them to develop and work towards reaching their full potential.
+We work hard to support our children who find the school environment difficult and adopt a creative and flexible whole school approach to enable them to develop and achieve alongside their peers.